petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/account-device.md

 ---

 # Petority Account and Device Binding
-Petority devices follow unique binding rules to ensure account security and device uniqueness.
+Petority devices follow unique binding rules to ensure account **security** and device **uniqueness**.
 Here are the relevant provisions regarding device binding:

 + One Device, One Account: